datascience-course/2016-website/syllabus.md

  <div class="deadline">The information here is subject to change! </div>

 Welcome to CS 5963 / Math 3900!
-This course is an introduction to data analysis.
+This course is an introduction to data science.
 The major goals of this course are to learn how to use tools for acquiring, cleaning, analyzing, exploring, and visualizing data; making data-driven inferences and decisions; and effectively communicating results.
-These will be accomplished through an in-depth sequence of topics which will introduce students to the following data analysis methods:
+These will be accomplished through an in-depth sequence of topics which will introduce students to the following data preparation and analysis methods:

+* Acquiring data through web-scraping and data APIs
+* Cleaning and reshaping messy datasets using methods such as regular expressions or dedicated tools such as open refine
+* Exploratory data analysis and visualization
 * Rating and ranking
 * Clustering and classification
 * Recommendation